DamOConnor/fabric-scale-logic-app/README.md

 ## Introduction

-This repo will create a resource group, a **Logic App** to scale the Fabric Capacity in the UK South region.
-Fabric SKU and region can be altered in the Bicep if required.
+This repo will create a resource group and Logic App to scale the given Fabric Capacity in a given region.
+Fabric SKU and can be altered in the Bicep if required.
+Region is parameterised along with resource group name, Fabric Capacity name.